-These Healthy Zucchini Pancakes with Parmesan are gluten free!
-Crispy and light, it is hard to believe you are eating healthy.
+These Healthy Zucchini Pancakes with Parmesan are vegetarian and gluten free!
+Crispy and light, they remind me a bit of hash browns.

 I could sooner skip dinner than I could skip breakfast.